 Enter: My hubris.

 The entire time I was reading, I kept thinking, We could do this!
 How hard could it be?
-We have 19 accomplished voices in our Creative Writing II class that could work in groups to write parts of a larger story.
+We had 19 accomplished voices in our Creative Writing II class that could work in groups to write parts of a larger story.
 I began poking around the web, assuming I could beg, borrow, and steal the good parts of someone else’s labor.
 Nothing.
 Not a blessed thing.
 So, we started our Collaborative Novella project from scratch.

 Our conversations began around the well-known Life Raft scenario: the raft only has room for X people; who is worthy of being saved?
 There may or may not have been some immediate candidates for shark bait (ooh ha ha).
 (This is a very dark philosophical bunch, as you’ll soon discover.)
 The idea morphed into our own premise, which is also a Frame Story: the inner story is a group of students marooned on an island (a la Lord of the Flies).
 The outer story is a group of dysfunctional Creative Writers sharing the marooned-on-an-island stories they had written.